 Move slowly - your first steps will set the pace for the dance.
-Spiral toward the center longer than you think - with enough people, a good approach is to wait until part of the circle is three rows deep before you turn.
+Spiral toward the center longer than you think - with enough people, wait until part of the circle is three rows deep before you turn.
 Turning early creates a crescent and lets energy escape (sometimes unavoidable with fewer than 50 people).